tomasmark79/MarkWareVCMake/README.md

 ## FAQ

-### cmake-tidy Issues
+`Q:` **build** task error
+Error: /home/.../Build/Standalone/default/Debug is not a directory
+Error: /home/.../Build/Library/default/Debug is not a directory
+`A:` You must first create the configurations for product and only then can you compile separately with build task.
+Zero to ... will help you fix the issue.

+`Q:` **cmake-tidy** error
-`Q:` Error while trying to load a compilation database: Could not auto-detect compilation database from directory, etc.
+Error while trying to load a compilation database: Could not auto-detect compilation database from directory, etc.
 `A:` For static code analysis to work correctly, you need to have the CMake configurations prepared.
-Also ensure that the `CMAKE_EXPORT_COMPILE_COMMANDS` variable is set to `ON`.
+Also ensure that the `CMAKE_EXPORT_COMPILE_COMMANDS` variable is set to `ON` in CMakeLists.txt.

 ## Resources

 VSCode - https://code.visualstudio.com/download
 pyenv - https://github.com/pyenv/pyenv
 Conan hub - https://conan.io/center